ernst-fanfan/Code-Academy-Loops-Callenges/README.md

 4. Create a function named odd_indices() that has one parameter named lst.
 The function should create a new empty list and add every element from lst that has an odd index.
 The function should then return this new list.
 For example, odd_indices([4, 3, 7, 10, 11, -2]) should return the list [3, 10, -2].

 5. Create a function named exponents() that takes two lists as parameters named bases and powers.
 Return a new list containing every number in bases raised to every number in powers.
 For example, consider the following code. exponents([2, 3, 4], [1, 2, 3]) the result would be the list [2, 4, 8, 3, 9, 27, 4, 16, 64].
 It would first add two to the first.
 Then two to the second.
 Then two to the third, and so on.

+6. Create a function named larger_sum() that takes two lists of numbers as parameters named lst1 and lst2.
+The function should return the list whose elements sum to the greater number.
+If the sum of the elements of each list are equal, return lst1.